Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

-In most cases this construction does not give K3 surfaces, but with larger $n$ and more general ramification type we still obtain specific families of elliptic surfaces satisfying conditions given in Definition \ref{def:higher-moduli} below.
+In most cases this construction does not give K3 surfaces, but with larger $n$ and more general ramification type we still obtain specific families of elliptic surfaces.
+These satisfy conditions given in Definition \ref{def:higher-moduli} below.
 To do so, we fix $n > 2$ and let $R$ be a subset of the ramification data for a map of degree $n$ of rational curves.
 In other words, $R$ is a sequence $(r_i)_{i=1}^k$ of partitions of $n = \sum_{j=1}^{m_i} a_{ij}$ such that $\sum_i \sum_j a_{ij}-1 \le 2n-2$, corresponding to maps of rational curves with fibres $F_1, \dots, F_k$ such that the multiplicities of the points in $F_i$ are given by $(r_i)$.
-Let $t$ be the sum of the number of parts of the $r_i$.
+Let $t$ be the sum of the number of parts of the $r_i$, and for $1 \le i \le k$ let $c_i = \sum_{j=1}^{m_i} a_{ij}-1$ be the number of conditions imposed by the ramification data at $F_i$.
+We assume that $2n-2-\sum_{i=1}^n c_i \ge 0$.